Most Popular Courses

 The Training Center in Florence doesn’t represent only the most chosen location for our courses, but also our administrative headquarters.

 We started our journey here as an Italian language school almost 30 years ago.
 First, we offered courses in the Italian language, at all levels, as well as culture and cooking courses until we also began offering training courses for teachers (of all kinds) including primary, secondary, and vocational school teachers which were very successful.

 Today the Italian language school is still very active (with online Italian courses too!) and some course participants combine a week of teacher training with a week of Italian lessons.

 The school is located a few steps away from many bars and restaurants and a few meters from theatres like Teatro della Pergola and Teatro Verdi.
 The school’s location is also within easy walking distance to all of the city’s main attractions.

-Palazzo Galetti, our teacher training center in the heart of Florence, was built between 1831 and 1833 in neoclassical style and designed by the architect Vittorio Bellini for Vincenzo Batelli, a typographer.
+Palazzo Galletti, our teacher training center in the heart of Florence, was built between 1831 and 1833 in neoclassical style and designed by the architect Vittorio Bellini for Vincenzo Batelli, a typographer.

 Please note: our training center in Florence is on the second floor of a historic building that doesn’t have an elevator.

 From July 2021, our courses will also be held in Via dei Rustici 7, 50122 Florence, Italy.
 Just a few minutes away from our headquarter.

 How to Reach Us

 We are located in the historic city center of Florence.
 Courses in Florence are held either on Via Sant’Egidio 12 or Via dei Rustici 7.